atwitter (u-twit’ ur) adj. [1825-35]

 But really, the following Common Craft video created by Lee & Sachi LeFever explains Twitter far better than I can:

 Twitter was designed as multi-platform service so tweets are limited to 140 characters in length so they can be delivered to a cell phone, email account, the Twitter webpage, or any of a vast array of Twitter reader applications that can be installed on nearly any kind of computer.
+And if you wanted to accomodate a seemingly interminable link that won’t fit its end in, do not fret for people are still going to get the redirection [to the website] you wanted to give them.
 You may find the 140 characters to be rather restricting at first, but you quickly become adept at writing very concise posts to work within those confines.
 And I recommend using one of the free URL shortener service like is.gd to compress lengthy web addresses down to more Twitter-suitable sized URLs so you can share links with your Followers.

 On Twitter, you are, of course, free to talk about anything you want, but the question, “What are you doing?” may be a bit misleading.
 Oh sure, you can tweet about the awesome BLT sandwich you just ate, but a much more effective or interesting approach is to think of the question above the input box as, “What would be funny, interesting, or useful to one or more of my Followers?”
-So for example, while your Followers may not be all that interested in the awesome tuna wrap you’re having for lunch, they might be quite excited to read about the incredible deal you just discovered on a 3-pack of HDMI cables for $10.
+So for example, while your Followers may not be all that interested in the awesome tuna wrap you’re having for lunch, they might be quite excited to read about the incredible deal you just discovered on a .

 So, what’re you waiting for?
 Get all atwitter on Twitter!